 Well that was awkward…

-Teamwork is a big buzzword in the workplace these days as new tools and technology allow for enhanced collaboration.
+Teamwork is a big buzzword in the workplace as new tools and technology allow for enhanced collaboration.
 The ability to be a team player, build strong relationships, and effectively manage conflict can be as important to career success as technical skills or work experience.
 If you’re applying for jobs make sure your resume, cover letter and LinkedIn profile highlight your ability to work well with others.

 The pace of change has never been faster in business – and employees who become adept at learning new skills and managing change are those who will get ahead.
 Don’t be surprised if your job and responsibilities continue to morph as challenges and priorities change.
-Instead of complaining that the role “isn’t what you signed up for” embrace the change and showcase your ability to adapt to any situation.
-When it comes to a job interview, make sure you have several ready examples of how you successfully adapted to change on the job.
+Instead of complaining that the role “isn’t what you signed up for,” embrace the change and showcase your ability to adapt to any situation.
+When it comes to a job interview, make sure you have several ready examples of how you successfully adapted to change while on the job.

 Emotional intelligence can be hard to quantify, but it is a highly valued skill that relates to your social skills, social awareness and self-management abilities.
 You can highlight strong emotional intelligence at a job interview by providing examples of how you effectively handled conflict or emotional situations in the past.

 Effective managers these days don’t have time for handholding or micromanaging an employee’s every move.
 Employers are looking for reliable self-starters who can do the job right the first time.
 Make sure to emphasize examples of your strong work ethic and willingness to take initiative.
 If a manager senses you are high maintenance, it’s a major red flag.